-(1) This fund of funds invests primarily in a diversified portfolio of equity, fixed income and short-term mutual funds.
-As of December 31, 2015, the fund was primarily comprised of 36% equities, 54% fixed income securities and 10% cash.
-As of December 31, 2014, the fund was primarily comprised of 38% equities, 52% fixed income securities, and 10% cash.
+- (1) This fund of funds invests primarily in a diversified portfolio of equity, fixed income and cash.
+As of December 31, 2017, the fund was primarily comprised of 32% equities, 52% fixed income securities and 16% international securities. - (2) This fund of funds invests primarily in a diversified portfolio of equity, fixed income and cash.
+As of December 31, 2017, the fund was primarily comprised of 54% equities, 10% fixed income securities and 36% cash.